jinjor/elm-binary-decoder/README.md

 ## How to use?

 You can write `.wav` file decoder like this.
 See [examples](https://github.com/jinjor/elm-binary-decoder/tree/master/examples).
-(They are very rough for real usage.)
+(They are too rough for real usage.)

 ```elm
 wave : Decoder Wave